+Proposed residential zoning in the Village Core could yield a net reduction in total vehicles over what the current commercial zoning would generate given that commercial density is more traffic intensive.
 This results in an impact to the overall carbon footprint that is not detectable using current analysis methods required by Montgomery County Code Section 33A-14.

-3.6.4 ENVIRONMENTAL RECOMMENDATIONS
+3.6.4 | ENVIRONMENT RECOMMENDATIONS

-- 1. Retain the existing RC zoning in the Rural Buffer neighborhood for continued water quality protection in the PMA. - Incorporate shade-creating elements into the building and site design with any new development or redevelopment, including but not limited to: - a.
+- 1. Retain the existing RC zoning in the Rural Buffer neighborhood for continued water quality protection in the PMA. - 2.
+Incorporate shade-creating elements into the building and site design with any new development or redevelopment, including but not limited to: - a.
 Including large canopy tree species in its landscaping, - b.
-Using awnings and canopies over doors and windows, and - Orienting buildings to try to provide shade to any public or outdoor gathering space. - Maintain existing and plant new shade trees in strategic locations that will eventually overarch MD 108 and MD 650, including at the entry points to the Village. - 4.
-Promote existing tree programs such as Shades of Green to increase shade and canopy coverage on private properties.
+Using awnings and canopies over doors and windows, and - c.
+Orienting buildings to try to provide shade to any public or outdoor gathering space. - 3.
+Maintain existing shade trees to the extent feasible and plant new shade trees in strategic locations that will eventually overarch MD 108 and MD 650, including at the entry points to the village. - 4.
+Promote existing tree programs such as Reforest Montgomery to increase shade and canopy coverage on private properties.